webcomponents/polyfills/packages/shadycss/README.md

 ### `<custom-style>` Flash of unstyled content

-If `ShadyCSS.applyStyle` is never called, `<custom-style>` elements will process after HTML Imports have loaded, after the document loads, or after the next paint.
+If `applyStyle` is never called, `<custom-style>` elements will process after HTML Imports have loaded, after the document loads, or after the next paint.
 This means that there may be a flash of unstyled content on the first load.

 ### Mixins do not cascade throught `<slot>`